sanity-io/preview-kit/MIGRATION.md

 - `definePreview` omits the `token` argument and instead requires you to pass it to the `usePreview` hook, while `GroqStoreProvider` handles `token` so the hooks don't need to.
 - A `Suspense` boundary is only required if you use `React.lazy` to code-split your app, otherwise it's optional.
 - `GroqStoreProvider` exposes the same underlying `@sanity/groq-store` options, as props on the component.
-- The `onPublicAccessOnly` API is removed, to speed up startup time by eliminating a waterfall of requests, it'll throw an error instead and you can use a `ReactErrorBoundary` to handle it.
+- The `onPublicAccessOnly` API is removed to speed up startup time by eliminating a waterfall of requests.
+Instead, it throws an error, and you can use a `ReactErrorBoundary` to handle it.
 - `GroqStoreProvider` is optional, when omitted the `useListeningQuery` hooks will fall back to a no-op mode, where it'll return `initialSnapshot` so it's safe to use in production.

 ## Migrating a component with a `stale-while-revalidate` pattern to the new hook